 Prevent and Prepare

-Health Systems Strengthening: IMA works with local actors to assess and address gaps within the six WHO health system building blocks: health service delivery, health workforce, health information systems, access to essential medicines, health systems financing, and governance.
-In so doing, IMA strengthens both short- and long-term capacity to establish and strengthen resilient health systems, reducing chronic vulnerabilities and promoting more inclusive health development by addressing risks and responses to shocks and stresses.
-Globally, IMA leads the USAID Momentum Integrated Health Resilience ($200 M | 2020-2026) activity to accelerate reductions in maternal and child mortality, including strengthening the capacity of local organizations and governments to respond to public health challenges, now and in the future.
+Health Systems Strengthening: IMA works with local actors to assess and address gaps within the six building blocks of health systems strengthening: health service delivery, health workforce, health information systems, access to essential medicines, health systems financing, and governance.
+In so doing, IMA strengthens both short- and long-term capacity to establish and strengthen resilient health systems and reduce chronic vulnerabilities by addressing risks and responses to shocks and stresses.
+Globally, IMA leads the US government-funded Momentum Integrated Health Resilience ($200 M | 2020-2026) activity to accelerate reductions in maternal and child mortality, including strengthening the capacity of local organizations and governments to respond to public health challenges, now and in the future.

 Vaccination: IMA addresses the human, financial, social and physical capital needs of a health system to improve its vaccine service delivery and universal access at scale by strengthening the capacities of a country’s health workforce to safely procure, manage and deliver vaccines through training, mentoring, and the provision of equipment and other resources, including for the cold chain.
 IMA collaborates with ministries of health, health care workers, local leaders and partners to conduct social listening, promote education, dispel misinformation, uplift trusted local vaccine champions to support advocacy and fuel demand, and develop and execute on risk communication and community engagement (RCCE) plans.